 Question 10: How will materials be sanitized to reduce risk for users and staff?

 Answer: Research indicates that no trace of the novel coronavirus could be found on surfaces like book covers and paper after 72 hours.
 Materials that have been returned to the library will be quarantined for 72 hours before they are re-shelved.
 Users who handle items on shelves should wash their hands after touching materials.
 Users should place items on orange book trucks for re-shelving after handling so they can be set aside for 72 hours.

 Question 11: What about books on course reserves?

 Answer: Print course reserves will be available for Uptown classes (Howard-Tilton reserves), but reserve items will also need to be quarantined for 72 hours after each use.
-Instructors should consider this and the folllowing points when requesting that items be placed on reserve this fall.
+Instructors should consider this and the following points when requesting that items be placed on reserve this Spring.

 - Whenever possible, the library will purchase an e-book version of the title if one is not already available.

 - If no e-version is available, the library will scan a limited number of book pages or a book chapter and make them available to you for upload to your Canvas course page.
-You can make a scan request here.
+You can make a scan request.

 - If no e-book version is available and the entire book, or a substantial portion of a book, is needed, the library will purchase up to two additional print copies (total: three copies) to rotate use within a 72 hour period.

 Question 12: How will my students access films for reserves?